-The City of Eau Claire recently completed a study of the deer population in Eau Claire.
-The inventory indicated urban deer populations in excess of 100 deer per square mile in some areas.
+The City of Eau Claire continues to survey the deer population in Eau Claire.
+The inventory indicates urban deer populations in excess of 100 deer per square mile in some areas.
 A healthy urban deer herd is ideal at between 15 and 25 per square mile.
-One of the major causes is voluntary and involuntary feeding of deer within City limits.
+One of the major causes of overpopulation is voluntary and involuntary feeding of deer within City limits.
 State law and City ordinance prohibit baiting and feeding deer.

 Wisconsin State Law allows hunting opportunities on private property within the City limits.
 Hunters with a Wisconsin DNR license and tags may hunt on their private property within the City of Eau Claire with no additional permits or fees provided the hunter is more than 50 yards from a dwelling.
 Visit the DNR website for further information: Wisconsin DNR

 If a hunter is less than 50 yards from another property owner's dwelling, the hunter must obtain written permission from that property owner to use or discharge an arrow or crossbow within 50 yards of the dwelling.

-If a deer leaves the hunter's property the hunter must have prior permission from surrounding property owners to retrieve that deer.
+If a deer leaves the hunter's property the hunter must obtain prior permission from surrounding property owner(s) to retrieve that deer.